GriffinCanCode/FaxMachine/README.md

 - **File Preview**: See what you're getting before injecting files
 - **Metadata Support**: Add descriptions and tags to better organize your templates
 - **Category Organization**: Keep templates neatly arranged in categories and subcategories
+- **Built-in Templates**: Comes with pre-built templates for React, Python, Vue, Next.js, and FastAPI

 ## Installation